 So how can we connect in meaningful ways that will enrich our lives and the lives of others?

-Perhaps we need to start with ourselves.
+Perhaps we need to start with ourselves to find spiritual wholeness.

 Don’t be Self-centered